pre-commit/pre-commit-hooks/README.md

 ### Hooks available

+- `check-json` - Attempts to load all json files to verify syntax.
 - `check-yaml` - Attempts to load all yaml files to verify syntax.
 - `debug-statements` - Check for pdb / ipdb / pudb statements in code.
 - `end-of-file-fixer` - Makes sure files end in a newline and only a newline.